What Makes a Good Ice Fishing Boot

 - Always leave a channel for the trapped moisture to escape.
 For this, try not to lace/strap your boots too tightly at the top.
 Provided your shoes have a wicking, breathable insulation, your legs will be able to dry up as you walk.

 We hope that you get it right.
-Not only high-quality polymers and leather ensure you durability and waterproofness, but also the design of your boots itself.
+Not only high-quality polymers and leather ensure you durability and waterproofness, but also the design of your best ice fishing boots itself.
 A well-thought-out boot construction will include a multilayer insulation, a removable liner and, at the same time, will remain lightweight to not get your feet sweaty during long hikes.
 Extra goodies in the premium models will be an EVA cushioned midsole, special snow traction, and a rubberized or rugged exterior.
 Take your time considering the suitable model and stay reliably warm on your outings!